vinceclifford/Huffman/README.md

 ````
 make
 ````
-This should take care of the entire process and result in a single executable file called "huffman"
+This should take care of the entire process and result in a single executable file called `huffman`

 # General Usage